Wondering how Fiddler Everywhere can make network debugging simpler? Here are three features that can help you.

 While Fiddler Everywhere takes the sweat out of debugging, it also allows you to manipulate the application's APIs, thus giving you the flexibility to fetch the exact resources required.

 In the Composer tab, you can perform operations like GET, POST, PUT, DELETE.
 The response will be displayed in the response pane below.
 All you need to do is, enter the URL with the headers and the request's body.

-To try out Fiddler Everywhere, head over to the website and download it now.
+To try out Fiddler Everywhere for 30-days, head over to the website and download it now.

 Jonathan Pereira was a senior developer advocate at Progress.